jpchev/keycloak_ex/Readme.md

 ### *grant types* OAuth2.0

-the following concepts are shown:
+the following concepts are covered:
 * *authorisation code flow* with *PKCE*, used in a web UI
 * *client credentials flow*, imposing the client authentication through a *client id* and *client secret*, used in an backend storing a secret in a secure way